sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-architecture.md

 Even if a {{-rolie}} server were external to an organization, there would be a need for a policy source inside the organization as well, and it may be preferred for such a policy source to be connected directly to the ecosystem's communication infrastructure.

 ## Software Inventory
-The SACM working group has accepted work on the Endpoint Compliance Profile {{-ecp}}, which describes a collection architecture and may be viewed as a collector coupled with a collection-specific repository.
+The SACM working group has accepted work on the Endpoint Posture Collection Profile {{-ecp}}, which describes a collection architecture and may be viewed as a collector coupled with a collection-specific repository.

 ~~~~~~~~~~
                                  Posture Manager              Endpoint